 Instead of being set out to help you make money like it claims, in reality, Writing To Wealth has just been set up to make its creator wealthy at your expense.
 That’s the true intention of the program.

 The reason I say that is because after you pay the initial fee of $34 all you get access to is a list of sites where you can apply for writing jobs…

 These sites can be found elsewhere for free – with a quick Google search for example, and they include the likes of:

-Notice that I put emphasis on the word “apply” above too – the reason for that is because there is no guaranteed jobs like the Writing To Wealth program claims.
-They state that you can just “claim” the jobs but in actual fact you will have to apply & hope to be picked by the employer.
+Notice that I put emphasis on the word “apply” above too – the reason for that is because there are no guaranteed jobs like the Writing To Wealth program claims.
+They state that you can just “claim” the jobs but in actual fact, you will have to apply & hope to be picked by the employer.

 I mean sure, it’s possible to get picked – but you must appreciate that as a newcomer with no feedback on these sites you will find it very difficult to do so.
 The only way you’ll get noticed is by offering to complete the work for a really low price, meaning you’ll be working long hours for little reward.